Have your say - fisheries assessments

 If you answered "yes" to any of the questions above, you should consider yourself a stakeholder in that fishery.
 You should have your say and get involved in the MSC assessment process.

 Remember that the MSC is available to help guide you through the process.
 If you need further information about any of the assessment steps, please contact the MSC.

 The input that stakeholders provide during assessments is crucial to ensuring a credible and robust certification outcome.
-For this reason, certification bodies are required to carefully consider all comments received.
+The independent certification bodies who conduct assessments are required to carefully consider all comments received.
 If they choose not to take comments on board, they must document their rationale.
 This ensures that your input is transparently and thoroughly considered by the assessment team.

-All fishery certifiers are required to have their own complaints procedure if you need to raise a complaint with a certifier, please use their complaints procedure as a first step.
+All third party accredited certification bodies are required to have their own complaints procedure.
+You should be able to find this on their website.
+If you need to raise a complaint against any certification bodies or auditors, please use their own complaints procedure as a first step.

-If you are not satisfied with your certifier’s response, it is possible to raise a complaint with MSC’s independent accreditation body.
+If you are not satisfied with a certification body's response, it is possible to raise a complaint with MSC’s independent accreditation body – Accreditation Services International (ASI).